UniExeterRSE/LCAT-archived/docs/network.md

   selected by the user (we are not using thresholds or magnitudes).
 * The States, Exposures and Effects they are connected to also increase or decrease.
-* We can calculate these changes by using the connections between them (from the scientific evidence) as positive or negative correlations.
+* We can predict these changes by using the connections between them (from the scientific evidence) as positive or negative correlations.
 * The networks below could include Pressures, States, Exposures or Effects - they are all treated the same way.